 An OSP chooses to apply this attestation criteria procedure for all valid PASSporTs signed with delegate certificate credentials.

-An OSP chooses to apply this attestation criteria procedure selectively based on different factors; e.g., based on the number of delegation levels, the identity of the UNI customer that sent the originating INVITE to the OSP, or the reputation of an entity identified in the certification path (e.g., the reputation of an entity hosting a STI-SCA/V-SCA or the identity indicated by the end-entity certificate).
+An OSP chooses to apply this attestation criteria procedure selectively based on different factors; e.g., based on the number of delegation levels, the identity of the UNI customer that sent the originating INVITE to the OSP, or the reputation of an entity identified in the certification path (e.g., the reputation of an entity hosting an STI-SCA/V-SCA or the identity indicated by the end-entity certificate).

 Delegate Certificate Management